2009 United States missile strikes in Yemen: Prelude

-On December 16, 2009, McRaven headed a military video conference which proposed a series of three targeted killings in Yemen which were to be conducted within 24 hours.
-Under a top-secret special access program with the name Operation Copper Dune, JSOC would launch strikes against three targets labeled code names based off various cities in Ohio.
-The primary target, Kazemi, was called Objective "Akron", and had been pinpointed at the training camp near al-Majalah, while Objectives "Toledo" and "Cleveland" were additionally located and open for attacking.
-Petraeus hastily included Cleveland as a target based off newfound intelligence on their location.
-State Department and Department of Defence legal advisor's Harold Koh and Jeh Johnson were given 45 minutes in advance to review the intel on the targets and approve them in regards to legal considerations.
+On December 16, McRaven headed an interagency video conference which proposed multiple targeted killings in Yemen to be conducted by JSOC within 24 hours.
+Under a top-secret special access program with the codename "Operation Copper Dune", JSOC planned to launch strikes against three targets given code names of several cities in Ohio.
+The primary target, Kazemi, was called Objective "Akron", and had been located at the training camp near al-Majalah, while Objectives "Toledo" and "Cleveland" were identified as additional targets.
+Petraeus had hastily included Cleveland as a target generated from fresh intelligence on their location.
+State Department and Department of Defense legal advisor's Harold Koh and Jeh Johnson were given 45 minutes in advance to review the intelligence on the targets and approve them from a legal perspective.

-During the meeting, which involved around 75 security officials and lawyers, Johnson told deputy national security advisor Tom Donilon that he approved the strikes on Akron and Toledo, but advised against Cleveland due to a higher likelihood of civilian casualties.
-The meeting also discussed the method of attack for the operation; capturing the targets was not an option.
+During the meeting, which involved around 75 security officials and lawyers, Johnson told deputy national security advisor Tom Donilon that he considered the strikes on Akron and Toledo legally permissible, but advised against Cleveland due to a higher likelihood of civilian casualties.
+The meeting also discussed the method of attack for the operation given that capturing the targets was not an option.
 It concluded that JSOC would utilize a US Navy submarine off the coast of Yemen armed with Tomahawk cruise missiles for the strikes.
-Both Koh and Johnson believed they were given too little time to make an informed decision on the strikes, and were pressured by the military into approving them with "their ability to create an atmosphere of do-or-die urgency."
-Along with pressure to act hastily, the nearest US base in the region, Camp Lemonnier in Djibouti, only permitted the military to launch surveillance drones from its territory, while most Predator and Reaper drones were occupied in Afghanistan and Pakistan.
-Regardless, soon after the meeting concluded JSOC launched aerial surveillance to monitor the targets.
+Soon after the meeting concluded JSOC launched surveillance aircraft to monitor the targets.
 Petraeus viewed live video feed from the locations at CENTCOM headquarters, while Johnson saw it from a command center at the Pentagon's "E" ring.

+Both Koh and Johnson considered they were given too little time to provide informed legal advice on the strikes, and were pressured by the military into approving them via "their ability to create an atmosphere of do-or-die urgency".
+The pressure to act hastily was complicated by the limitations in place at the nearest US base in the region, Camp Lemonnier in Djibouti, which did not permitted the military to launch armed drones from its territory.
+Most armed Predator and Reaper drones under JSOC control were deployed in Afghanistan, leaving less favoured cruise missiles as the only available option.